zekhoi/zekhoi/README.md

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [Portfolio](https://zekhoi.my.id)
 * ✉️  You can contact me at [khoironidev@gmail.com](mailto:khoironidev@gmail.com)
-* 🧠  I'm learning Typescript
+* 🧠  I'm learning Typescript and Golang

 ### Skills